 ORGANIZING A MOOSE HIDE CAMPAIGN EVENT

-Since the Moose Hide Campaign (MHC) began in 2011 there have been hundreds of Moose Hide Campaign events across Canada.
+Since the Moose Hide Campaign began in 2011 there have been hundreds of Moose Hide Campaign events across Canada.
 The vast majority of these events have been self-organized at the community or organizational level with little or no direct engagement with the Moose Hide Campaign organization.
 This is great news.

-Key to the vision of the Moose Hide Campaign is that individuals become inspired to do something about the tragic reality of gender based and domestic violence and find their own ways of sharing the campaign with their friends, families, communities and organizations.
+Key to the vision of the Moose Hide Campaign is that individuals become inspired to do something about the tragic reality of gender-based and domestic violence and find their own ways of sharing the campaign with their friends, families, communities and organizations.
 And this is what continues to happen all across Canada.

-Below are some elements that in our experience have proved instrumental in organizing successful MHC events.
+Below are some elements that in our experience have proved instrumental in organizing successful Campaign events.
 We encourage organizers to draw upon their own experience and local knowledge to create events that are truly meaningful and relevant for participants in honouring the spirit of the campaign.

 Effective event planning and coordination, along with these foundational elements, will help ensure your MHC event is a great success:

-- Learning: campaign events are an opportunity to learn about domestic and gender-based violence and how people can help prevent them.
+- Learning: Campaign events are an opportunity to learn about domestic and gender-based violence and how people can help prevent them.
 They are also cross-cultural learning opportunities to build understanding of Indigenous cultures.
 Learning can take place in many ways, including through Elder teachings, workshops on a range of topics, and group discussion.

-- Culture: The Moose Hide Campaign is rooted in Indigenous culture and the spirit of Reconciliation.
+- Culture: The Moose Hide Campaign is rooted in Indigenous culture and the spirit of reconciliation.
 Respect for local protocols, Elder guidance and Indigenous practices will help ensure the intent of the day is well carried and the safety of all participants.
 This also honours the memory of the missing and murdered Indigenous women and all those who continue to be affected by domestic and gender-based violence.

-- Partnerships: Bringing together Indigenous and non-Indigenous peoples from all sectors including members of the local nations helps build meaningful relationships and promotes reconciliation.
+- Partnerships: Bringing together Indigenous and non-Indigenous peoples from all sectors including members of the local Nations helps build meaningful relationships and promotes reconciliation.
 Everyone is welcome at Moose Hide Campaign events.

 - Learn about the campaign and order pins: start by reviewing our website for information and ordering your moose hide pins.
 We offer moose hide pins free of charge, including shipping to anyone who is committed to wearing the moose hide pins and sharing the vision.
 You can order your moose hide pins (including animal-free versions) from our website at moosehidecampaign.ca

-- Local Nation(s) and protocols: We recommend that you request the participation of local First Nations, and see if it is appropriate for them to do any cultural protocols, processes or ceremonies that will support the event and its participants, especially for public and larger events.
+- Local Nation(s) and protocols: We recommend that you request the participation of local First Nations and see if it is appropriate for them to do any cultural protocols, processes or ceremonies that will support the event and its participants, especially for larger events.
 We recommend reaching out to local First Nations and Indigenous organizations for a number of important reasons: to acknowledge that the event will happen in their traditional territory; seek their blessing/ support for the event; obtain their engagement and if appropriate, their partnership in the event; any other reasons that might become apparent as you move forward with planning.

 As you do this, it is important to understand any expectations and or approaches that ensure this work is done in a good way.
-For example, in some communities, tobacco is offered when asking for cultural help.
-Often elders will be engaged to support the event in various ways, such as opening protocols/prayer etc. Knowing how to support them and honour them for their work (e.g. honorarium) is different for different communities, so some upfront work is needed to learn the best way to approach this part of the event development.
+For example, in some communities tobacco is offered when asking for cultural help.
+Often Elders will be engaged to support the event in various ways, such as opening protocols/prayer etc. Knowing how to support them and honour them for their work (e.g. honoraria) is different for different communities, so some upfront work is needed to learn the best way to approach this part of the event development.
 It is always best to ask for help if you don’t know.

-- Agenda to guide the day’s activities: We recommend having a host person who can open the day and facilitate the event and introduce different components of the day.
-Larger MHC events usually have at least one “key note” speaker who can share experiences and insights with those gathered.
+- Agenda to guide the day’s activities: We recommend having a host person who can open the day, facilitate the event and introduce different components of the day.
+Larger Moose Hide Campaign events usually have at least one keynote speaker who can share experiences and insights with those gathered.
 This helps to develop a better understanding of the issue(s) and supports both insight and inspiration.
 We also recommend having some way for people to share and participate at the events.